 Sections Special personal information Collection and processing prohibited unless exceptions apply.
 Examples of exceptions provided: Sections 6 & 30 Trade union membership To achieve the aims of trade union that the person belongs to.
 Sections 6 & 31 Political persuasion To achieve the aims of a political institution that the person belongs to.
 Sections 6 & 32 Health or sex life Provision of healthcare services, special support for pupils in schools, childcare or support for workers.
 Sections 6 & 33 Criminal behaviour or biometric information Necessary for law enforcement.
-Figure 1 : Protection of Personal In Special personal formation Act, No. 4 of 2013 information protected by the
+Figure 1 : Special personal information protected by the